StanfordGeospatialCenter/undermapped-spaces-2022/workshop_materials/workshop1.md

+# Workshop 1
-# A beginners guide to web mapping: vocabulary, tools and possibilities
+## A beginners guide to web mapping: vocabulary, tools and possibilities
-Workshop by Alex Gil
+with Alex Gil on [day 1](../day1.md)

 **Before the workshop,** find a digital map that helped you understand something you didn’t before.